Nabywaniec/DiceMaster/AndroidUI/README.md

-# Here create your android client project
+# Dicemaster - AndroidUI
+android app created to access and play games from Dicemaster server